Gun Rights Groups Sue Maine Over 72-Hour Waiting Period

 Maine’s Deadliest Mass Shooting

-The state law was passed almost a year after Maine’s deadliest mass shooting in which a U.S. Army reservist fatally shot 18 people at a bowling alley and restaurant in Lewiston, Maine, in October 2023.
+The state law was passed almost a year after Maine’s deadliest mass shooting, in which a U.S. Army reservist fatally shot 18 people at a bowling alley and restaurant in Lewiston, Maine, in October 2023.

-The shooter, who was later found dead from a self-inflicted gunshot wound, was reported to have a history of mental illness, which prompted lawmakers to push for stricter gun regulations.
+The shooter, who was later found dead from a self-inflicted gunshot wound, was reported to have had a history of mental illness, which prompted lawmakers to push for stricter gun regulations.

-Nacole Palmer, who heads the Maine Gun Safety Coalition, said the lawsuit came as no surprise but it is nonetheless “disappointing that the gun lobby is moving forward with challenging a law that will save Mainers’ lives and is supported by a wealth of evidence.”
+Nacole Palmer, who heads the Maine Gun Safety Coalition, said the lawsuit came as no surprise but that it is nonetheless “disappointing that the gun lobby is moving forward with challenging a law that will save Mainers’ lives and is supported by a wealth of evidence.”

 The Associated Press contributed to this report.